howtographql/howtographql/content/frontend/react-apollo/3-mutations-creating-links.md

 But how can you now actually send the mutation?
 Let's follow the three steps from before.

-First you need to define the mutation in your Javascript code and wrap your component with the `graphl` container.
+First you need to define the mutation in your JavaScript code and wrap your component with the `graphl` container.
 You'll do that in a similar way as with the query before.

 <Instruction>